 It is the Company's policy to provide timely, open and accurate information to all stakeholders, including investors, regulators and other relevant parties.
-The Company has a Communications Policy to ensure compliance with the ASX Listing Rules requirements in relation to continuous disclosure, accountability for disclosure to the markets, for other shareholder communications and encouraging shareholder participation at Annual and other General Meetings.
+The Company has an ASX Announcements and Communications Policy to ensure compliance with the ASX Listing Rules requirements in relation to continuous disclosure, accountability for disclosure to the markets, for other shareholder communications and encouraging shareholder participation at Annual and other General Meetings.

-The purpose of the Communications Policy is to:
+The purpose of the ASX Announcements and Communications Policy is to:

-- Promote effective communication with shareholders and encourage effective participation at General Meetings of the Company; - Ensure the Company complies with the continuous disclosure obligations under the ASX Listing Rules;

-- Ensure the Company responds to or prevents a false market in the Company's shares; - Ensure that the confidentiality of corporate information is safeguarded and premature disclosure is avoided: - Ensure that employees are aware of the importance of providing full and timely disclosure of the Company's activities to shareholders and the market, so that all stakeholders have equal access to company information which is externally available; and - Set out the framework and strategy for achieving those goals.
+- Promote accurate, effective and timely communication with shareholders of the Company; - Ensure the Company complies with the continuous disclosure obligations under the ASX Listing Rules; - Ensure the Company promptly and effectively responds to or prevents a false market in the Company's securities; - Ensure that the confidentiality of corporate information is properly safeguarded and premature disclosure is avoided; - Ensure that employees are aware of the importance of providing full and timely disclosure of the Company's activities to shareholders and the market, so that all stakeholders have equal access to company information which is externally available; - Encourage effective participation by shareholders at General Meetings of the Company; - Outline other considerations for shareholders to have the opportunity to express their views to the Company on matters of concern or interest to them; and - Set out the framework and strategy for achieving these goals.